Power supply: DC power supplies

 An AC-to-DC power supply operates on an AC input voltage and generates a DC output voltage.
-Depending on application requirements the output voltage may contain large or negligible amounts of AC frequency components known as ripple voltage, related to AC input voltage frequency and the power supply's operation.
+Depending on the application requirements, the output voltage may contain varying amounts of AC frequency components, known as ripple voltage, which are influenced by the AC input voltage frequency and the power supply's operation.
 A DC power supply operating on DC input voltage is called a DC-to-DC converter.
 This section focuses mostly on the AC-to-DC variant.

 Linear power supply

-In a linear power supply the AC input voltage passes through a power transformer and is then rectified and filtered to obtain a DC voltage.
-The filtering reduces the amplitude of AC mains frequency present in the rectifier output and can be as simple as a single capacitor or more complex such as a pi filter.
-The electric load's tolerance of ripple dictates the minimum amount of filtering that must be provided by the power supply.
+In a linear power supply, the AC input voltage first passes through a power transformer, then undergoes rectification and filtering to produce a DC voltage.
+Filtering minimizes the AC mains frequency component present in the rectifier output.
+It can be as simple as a single capacitor or as complex as a pi filter.
+The required level of filtering in the power supply depends on the electric load's tolerance to ripple.
 In some applications, ripple can be entirely ignored.
-For example, in some battery charging applications, the power supply consists of just a transformer and a diode, with a simple resistor placed at the power supply output to limit the charging current.
+For instance, in certain battery charging applications, the power supply may consist only of a transformer and a diode, with a resistor at the output to limit the charging current.